sabahtalateh/gic/readme.md

 ## Dump

-Container contents can be dumped
+Container contents can be dumped.

+Dump written at last step of `gic.Init`

 (see: https://github.com/sabahtalateh/gicex/blob/main/main.go#L16)